JurcanDiana/NotesApp_SD/README.md

 # NotesApp_SD
-Four assignments I had to implement in Java Spring Boot and Angular, working with MySQL.
+Three assignments and the final project I had to implement in Java Spring Boot and Angular, \
+working with MySQL, for the course Software Design.